 End of the 90s, as broadband Internet became more popular, websites appeared where users could create and upload content.
 The first social platform was called Six Degrees and appeared in 1997.
 In 2002 a large number of social platforms were introduced.
 Platforms such as Friendster grew popular but then faded.
 Other platforms such as MySpace was aimed at young music lovers.
 LinkedIn was another of the first social media platforms.
 It was founded in 2002 and is a platform for professional, social and career networking.
 Since then, social media has gained widespread acceptance, and some services saw a massive increase in the number of users.
 For example, Facebook announced in November 2012 that it had 1 billion users worldwide.
-The global user numbers of the latest social media platform TikTok are already at 800 million monthly active users after its launch in 2018.
+The global user numbers of TikTok are already at 1.677 billion monthly active users after its launch in 2023.

 Source: we are social

 Several factors have contributed to this rapid growth in social media usage.
 These include technological factors such as the increasing availability of broadband, improvements in software tools as well as the development of more powerful mobile devices and computers.
 Other significant factors include the growing number of social media is rapidly adopted by younger age groups and the increasing commercial interest in social media.

 According to Hootsuite's annual report, time spent in social media increased in all age groups worldwide during the COVID-19 era.
 The 16-24 age group is the front runner with a 58 per cent increase.
 The 25 to 34-year-olds have doubled their time spent, and the 35 to 44-year-olds spend 42 per cent more time.
 The 45 to 54-year-olds increased their time spent by 34 per cent, while the 55 to 64-year-olds use social platforms 33 per cent more than usual.